thegoodideaco/visualizing-hierarchies/src/router/d3/scales.md

 These are fundamental to visually representing information.

+As stated in the docs:

+> Although most often used for position-encoding quantitative data, such as mapping a measurement in meters to a position in pixels for dots in a scatterplot, scales can represent virtually any visual encoding, such as diverging colors, stroke widths, or symbol size.
+Scales can also be used with virtually any type of data, such as named categorical data or discrete data that requires sensible breaks.

 As stated in the `Semiology of Graphics`, scales can represent the visual variables that we order based on importance.

 ### Values to Visual Dimensions